ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-h3-datagram.md

 protocols running over QUIC {{!I-D.ietf-quic-transport}} with a way to send unreliable data while leveraging the security and congestion-control properties of QUIC.
-However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts using them.
-This document defines how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3
-{{!I-D.ietf-quic-http}}, by adding an identifier at the start of the frame payload.
+However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts.
+This document defines how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 {{!I-D.ietf-quic-http}} by adding an identifier at the start of the frame payload.

 --- middle